 12. Chanting “anchor step” during the second triple

-The implied message: The entire second triple is considered the anchor step, even though it is comprised of 3 steps.
+The implied message: The misunderstanding that the entire second triple is considered the anchor step, even though it is comprised of 3 steps.
 When asked to anchor in other classes, students are confused by any footwork variation that is not a triple step, and are unsure of how to resolve the actual anchor.

 13. Telling the followers to "triple in place" at the end of the slot